State of the Art and Potentialities of Graph-level Learning: Traditional Learning

 \section{Traditional Learning}

 Traditional graph-level learning algorithms work in a deterministic way, encoding graphs using handcrafted features.
 Traditional graph-level learning methods can be divided into three main types: i.e., those based on graph kernels (GKs, Section \ref{41}), subgraph mining (Section \ref{42}), and graph embedding (Section \ref{43}).
-All traditional graph-level learning publications discussed in this section are summarized in Table \ref{table_traditional}.
+We summarize all discussed traditional graph-level learning models in Table \ref{table_traditional} in Appendix \ref{ap_tr}.